kyren/piccolo/README.md

 continuously return outside the GC arena and to the outer Rust code driving everything.
-This is the "trampoline" here, when using this interpreter, somewhere there is a loop that is continuously calling `Arena::mutate` and `Thread::step`, and it can stop or pause or change tasks at any time, not requiring unwinding the Rust stack.
+This is the "trampoline" here, when using this interpreter, somewhere there is a loop that is continuously calling `Arena::mutate` and `Executor::step`, and it can stop or pause or change tasks at any time, not requiring unwinding the Rust stack.

 This "stackless" style has many benefits, it allows for concurrency patterns